 When I lose something, or some-one, I grieve in one way or another.
-How I grieve is a unique experience, although there are several experiences I might encounter.
-As I am a mammal, I will share some of those responses with other mammals.
+I’ve had a few of late – people who are/have been close to me.
+How I grieve is a unique experience to me, although there are several common experiences I share with other people.
+As I am a mammal, I will share some common responses with other mammals.

 The tricky thing about loss is that, sooner or later, each of us will experience it.
 There will be some-one close to us who dies.
 Sometimes, they do not die but we feel a loss in our relationship with them, say, when trust is broken, or they breach a boundary that has been keeping you secure.

 That broken relationship may involve ‘a loved one’ or, indeed, some-one not so loved.
 In my experience, things can be even trickier with a person you love and hate – rather than feel indifferent towards.
 Mixed emotions can be confusing.

 Even so, whatever the loss, we will react to it.